The Modern Solution to P&C Third Party Data Provider Integration

 - Much greater barrier to entry to adding new best-of-breed 3rd party data providers.

 These pitfalls result in a severe challenge for carriers looking to leverage available data for making the best business decisions.
 Because this approach is how things have always been done at most carriers, their mindsets have been molded to believe that this is simply the way things are and that they must live with it.
-But there is a better way to handle managing these integrations that allows carriers maximum agility, reuse, and speed to market while also mitigating outage risk to the PMS.
+But there is a better way to handle managing these integrations that allow carriers maximum agility, reuse, and speed to market while also mitigating outage risk to the PMS.

 The Modern Approach: API-led Integration